AtkinsRéalis and Futurecity launch global cultural partnership to shape the future of Middle East cities

 PHOTO

-Dubai, UAE: AtkinsRéalis, the global design and engineering consultancy, and Futurecity, the leading cultural placemaking agency, have extended their work together on major projects in the Middle East into a strategic partnership to embed culture and placemaking as a core driver of urban development.
+Dubai, United Arab Emirates: AtkinsRéalis, the global design and engineering consultancy, and Futurecity, the leading cultural placemaking agency, have extended their work together on major projects in the Middle East into a strategic partnership to embed culture and placemaking as a core driver of urban development.

 This groundbreaking partnership will be formally launched at MIPIM Cannes 2026 and will prioritise major projects across the Middle East.
 The collaboration responds to a fast-growing regional shift as governments and now developers place cultural identity, liveability and creativity at the heart of their long-term urban agendas.